Supporting SMEs and Start-ups

 View all business support events via Small Business Research + Enterprise

 All events take place in webinar format and are free to attend.

 A healthy and happy workforce is a productive one, and is beneficial to the bottom line.
 Businesses of all sizes (including sole traders) and all sectors are able to access free signposting and support around workforce health and wellbeing through the City Corporation’s Business Healthy programme.

-Business Healthy is led by the City Corporation’s Public Health team and covers the full spectrum of workforce health and wellbeing, including mental health, physical wellbeing, and COVID-19.
+Business Healthy is led by the City Corporation’s Public Health team and covers the full spectrum of workforce health and wellbeing, including mental health and physical wellbeing.

 Membership of Business Healthy is free and members receive regular updates about workforce health and wellbeing news from the City and beyond.
-Visit www.businesshealthy.org to find out more.
+Visit Business Healthy to find out more.

 Heart of the City